 I was carrying a large, brown, square pillow which was torn along one edge so some white stuffing in the pillow was visible.
 It was actually in rather poor shape.
-I was headed toward Stevens' (a former schoolmate from high school) house on Jackson Street in Portsmouth.
+I was headed toward Ronnie Stevens' (a former schoolmate from high school) house on Jackson Street in Portsmouth.
 When I reached the house, I put the pillow on the front porch, and thought about how I was tired of carrying the pillow around and how I would like to leave it there.

 I looked into the front room; all the furniture was gone.
 I hollered inside; a woman answered from the back of the house; I walked in.
-In the back of the house I found Stevens' mother sweeping up the dirty house.
+In the back of the house I found Ron's mother sweeping up the dirty house.
 I looked out back; all the furniture from the house had been moved out back.
-When Stevens' mother told me she was cleaning up the house, I said, "Well, when you clean, you really do a job, don't you."
+When Ron' mother told me she was cleaning up the house, I said, "Well, when you clean, you really do a job, don't you."

 Ron's mother walked to the front porch and brought in the pillow which I had been carrying.
 Only it was no longer a pillow, but a sack of potatoes, weighing about five pounds, some clothes, which included my brown corduroy pants, some blue jeans, and a couple pair of rubber boots.
 It seemed as if I might have earlier bought some of the items at a Salvation Army.

-I began becoming sick of what I was eating, walked out the back door and spat out a large mouthful.
+I began becoming sick of what I was eating, walked out the back door, and spat out a large mouthful.
 When I walked back into the house and looked again at how the clothes and the potatoes were all wound up together, I decided not to eat any more.
 I even thought I was going to leave the rest of the potatoes there and not carry them around with me anymore.

 I also had a bunch of nuts, perhaps walnuts, with me.
 I walked out back and began pouring the nuts into a bucket.
 I began walking down some steps and was pouring the nuts as I went.
 I spilled many nuts on the ground.
-Some hungry little squirrels ran up, broke some of the nuts open and began eating them as if they were starving to death.
+Some hungry, little squirrels ran up, broke some of the nuts open and began eating them as if they were starving to death.

 There were four puppies in all.
 The mother took one puppy over to a separate place.
 Two puppies looked like Saint Bernard's, but two looked as if they had German Shepherd blood in them.
-I thought to myself that a Saint Bernard wasn't the father of these puppies.
+I thought to myself that a Saint Bernard was not the father of these puppies.
 I thought that the mother was obviously a half breed and that she in turn had mated with a German Shepherd, to give these results, these two puppies that looked like Saint Bernard and these two that look like German Shepherds.

 Some large, hairy, gray dogs which looked like lions were in the back yard.
 One dog picked up one of the other ones on its nose and threw it straight up into the air.
 The dog came down and landed with a thud in the neighbor's yard.
 The dog lay there for a short while and I thought it was probably injured.
-Finally it stood up and began walking toward me.
-I didn't want to have anything to do with it and I walked back into the house.
+Finally, it stood up and began walking toward me.
+I did not want to have anything to do with it and I walked back into the house.

-Stevens finally showed up and he and I walked out back.
+Ron finally showed up and he and I walked out back.
 We talked for a while, until he finally asked me about using the word "breach."
 He used the word in a non-legal context and I said, "Yea, you can use it in that sense, but it's really a legal term, and its used almost exclusively in legal language."

 I wanted to go to the federal penitentiary at Lucasville about 15 kilometers north of Portsmouth.
-Seeley showed up riding a motorcycle, and I thought perhaps he could give me a ride to the Gay Street House.
+Lee Seeley (an employee of my father) showed up riding a motorcycle, and I thought perhaps he could give me a ride to the Gay Street House.
 I loaded up my things (which were no longer in the bucket, but in my green back pack) unto the back of the motorcycle.
 I jumped onto the back and we took off.
 I was planning on just having him take me to the Gay Street House, but on the way I asked him if he were going by the penitentiary.
 When he said he was, I said, "Well maybe you can give me a ride all the way out there."